MIDL-Conference/midl-website-2025/pages/workshop.md

 Facilitators: TBD

 **12:15 PM – 12:30 PM | Wrap-Up and Discussion**
-Recap, Q\&A, and sharing of additional resources for continued learning.
+Recap, Q&A, and sharing of additional resources for continued learning.